rajsavita700-cloud/SQL_RFM_Customer_Segmentation/README.md

 The deeper query results revealed a striking insight that directly explains customer churn:

 * The case of the one item involved was that within our 'At Risk' group, **74,239 units** of the *Medium Ceramic Top Storage Jar* were purchased.
 This made it the best-selling item overall in the entire survey, outperforming all the top-selling products in the VIP segment.
-These high-value customers did not stop buying due to a lack of interest; rather, they ceased their purchases because a particular product that was in high demand went out of stock or experienced a decline in quality.
+This pattern may indicate a potential retention issue around this product, but further analysis of inventory, pricing, product quality, and customer feedback would be needed to identify the underlying cause
 * **Geographic Imbalance:** Of the **1,293 VIPs**, **1,210 are in the United Kingdom**.
 Although there is strong order potential in international markets such as Ireland, the Netherlands, Germany, and France, the number of VIPs in these countries is very low.

 ---